TL;DR

 You ran the survey.
 Responses are in.
 Now what?

-The problem isn't a lack of data.
-It's a lack of method.
 Most teams default to scanning the average score, skimming a handful of open-ended comments, and calling it done.
 That approach misses most of what the survey actually captured.
+And the missed part?
+It's almost always the part that explains why the score looks the way it does.

 What Survey Data Analysis Actually Involves